Risk Information

 Ensuring Independence from GMO Internet Group, Inc.

-Regarding our business transactions, the status of transactions with GMO Internet Group, Inc. is outlined in Section ② above.
-However, the majority of our corporate group's business transactions are conducted with general companies that do not have capital relationships with our company.
-Furthermore, when conducting transactions with GMO Internet Group, Inc. or other companies within its group, we carefully assess the appropriateness of transaction terms by comparing them with those of third-party transactions before execution.
+Regarding the Group's business transactions, the status of transactions with GMO Internet Group, Inc. is outlined in Section ② above.
+However, the majority of the Group's business transactions are conducted with general companies that do not have capital relationships with the Company.

-In particular, for resolutions involving transactions or actions that could result in conflicts of interest with minority shareholders, we establish a special committee centered on independent outside directors who are members of the Audit and Supervisory Committee each time such transactions arise.
-This ensures that decisions are made from an independent and objective standpoint.
+Furthermore, when the Group conducts transactions with GMO Internet Group, Inc. or other companies within its group, it carefully assesses the appropriateness of transaction terms by comparing them with those of third-party transactions before execution.
+In particular, for resolutions involving transactions or actions that could result in conflicts of interest with minority shareholders, the Company establishes a special committee centered on Independent Outside Directors who are Audit and Supervisory Committee Members each time such transactions arise, ensuring a system to make decisions from an independent and objective standpoint.

-Internet Infrastructure business
+Internet Infrastructure Business

 Information Security